cnsuhao/engine1/docs/Markdown/Interface.md

 @endcode

 @anchor ConditionsInterface
-When a patient definition is provided, %BioGears will go through an initialization algorithm that will take several minutes as to tune the engine to model the specific state requested of the patient.
+When a patient definition is provided, the engine will go through an initialization algorithm that will take several minutes as to tune the engine to model the specific state requested of the patient.
 This initalization method is also the only way to specify any conditions (chronic/disease states).